Skip to main content

-Starting from PR #8041, ComfyUI supports directly using built-in API nodes through API Keys, without requiring a specific frontend interface (you can even run without a frontend).
+Starting from PR #8041, ComfyUI supports directly using built-in paid API nodes through your ComfyUI Account API Key, without requiring a specific frontend interface (you can even run without a frontend).
+This means you can create workflows that combine:

 • local OS models